soasada/kotlin-coroutines-webflux-security/README.md

 ### 3.2 Explicit Configuration

-So far so good, we saw what is doing Spring Security for us also, we know which order has the filter chain in Spring Security Webflux projects and what is the default configuration.
-At this point, we probably know that ServerHttpSecurity bean is used to disable, enable or setting ours filters instead of the default ones.
+So far so good, we saw what is doing Spring Security for us, also we know which order has the filter chain in Spring Security Webflux projects and what is the default configuration.
+At this point, we could say that *with ServerHttpSecurity bean we can disable, enable or setting ours filters instead of the default ones*.
 In this section, I will explain how we can explicitly configure our chain.

-Previously, I mention that simple adding a method to our configuration that adds the ServerHttpSecurity bean to our application context we could configure whatever we want.
+Previously, I mention that simply adding a method to our configuration that adds the ServerHttpSecurity bean to our application context we can start configure whatever we want.
 Imagine, we want to remove the default authentication filters, we can do it with the following code:

 ```kotlin
 @Configuration